DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 An I/O error occurred.

 --------------------------------------------------
-## Method: `public static void ExtractcursorsForEach(System.String path, UIconEdit.IconExtractCallback<UIconEdit.CursorFile> callback, UIconEdit.IconExtractExceptionHandler singleHandler, UIconEdit.IconExtractExceptionHandler allHandler)`
+## Method: `public static void ExtractCursorsForEach(System.String path, UIconEdit.IconExtractCallback<UIconEdit.CursorFile> callback, UIconEdit.IconExtractExceptionHandler singleHandler, UIconEdit.IconExtractExceptionHandler allHandler)`

 Iterates through each cursor in the specified EXE or DLL file, and performs the specified action on each one.
 * `path`: The path to the file from which to load all cursors.